 The American mink (Mustela vison) is a well-known invasive non-native species.
 It spread throughout the country following escapes from fur farms in the latter half of the 20thcentury.
 Being an opportunistic predator, often killing more than they require for food, mink have had a devastating effect on our native wildlife.
 In particular ground nesting birds and water vole populations are vulnerable to predation by this avid hunter.

-The mink is a semi-aquatic mammal with rich, usually dark brown fur, which belongs to the “Mustelid” family.
+The mink is a semi-aquatic mammal with rich, usually dark brown fur, and white chin patch which belongs to the “Mustelid” family.
 It occupies both freshwater and saltwater habitats and follow waterways, lake edges and coasts.
-Read more about mink.

-The aim of the Scottish Invasive Species Initiative is to control mink across the project area, this is done by using mink monitoring rafts to establish if mink are present in an area then once detected mink are trapped and humanely despatched.
+The Scottish Invasive Species Initiative is working with volunteers and partners to control mink across the northern third of Scotland.
+This is done by using mink monitoring rafts to establish if mink are present in an area then once detected mink are trapped and humanely dispatched.

 If mink are found in an area, the clay pad on the raft is changed for a live capture trap.
 These traps must be checked daily at this stage to see if anything has been caught - volunteers or project staff can do this.
 Anyone monitoring a mink trap is paired with a local dispatcher who has been trained to humanely dispatch any mink caught.

 We only use live capture traps so any non-target species, like pine marten or young otters, can be released safely and unharmed.
 Putting the traps onto rafts also reduces the likelihood of catching non-target species as not many animals fancy a swim!

 Struggling to catch that evasive wily mink?
 Read our blog post of trapping tricks: Stopping mink in their tracks - tips and tricks of the trade

 Our project relies on the support of volunteers to adopt mink rafts and traps and help us monitor for, and catch, American mink across a wide area.